First-principles study of graphene edge properties and flake shapes

 where $a_0$ is the honeycomb lattice constant. $\eta_{\rm H}$ is $15.5\%$ larger for the armchair ($\alpha = 0^{\circ}$) than for the zigzag edge ($\alpha = 30^{\circ}$).

-The main effect of adsorbing hydrogen on the edges is to decrease the edge energy by $\eta(E_{\rm ads} - E_{\rm b}/2)$.
-Figure~\ref{fig:tau-gamma-angle-vs-edge-energy-and-edge-stress.eps}a shows that the energy of the zigzag edge decreases upon hydrogen adsorption more so than does the energy of the armchair edge.
+The main effect of adsorbing hydrogen on the edges is to decrease the edge energy by $\eta_{\rm H}(E_{\rm ads} - E_{\rm b}/2)$.
+Figures~\ref{fig:angle-gives-Eedge-all.pdf}a and b show that the energy of the zigzag edge decreases (an energy decrease of 1.301~eV/\AA) upon hydrogen adsorption more so than does the energy of the armchair edge (an energy decrease of 1.190~eV/\AA).
 This is contrary to what we should expect based upon the number of adsorbed hydrogen atoms per unit length, $\eta_{\rm H}$ (which decreases with increasing $\alpha$ as $\cos\alpha$).
-However, the hydrogen adsorption energy $E_{\rm ads}$ increases with increasing $\alpha$ (as seen in Fig.~\ref{fig:06-nm-angle-vs-H-adsorption-energy.eps}) more quickly than $\eta_{\rm H}$ decreases.
+However, the hydrogen adsorption energy $E_{\rm ads}$ increases with increasing $\alpha$ (as seen in Fig.~\ref{fig:spin-polar-angle-gives-H-adsorption-energy.pdf}) more quickly than $\eta_{\rm H}$ decreases.
 This effect is associated with the fact that, before hydrogen termination, carbon atoms on the armchair edge have triple bonds to neighboring edge carbon atoms (and no dangling bonds), while the zigzag edge has no triple bonds (but does have dangling bonds)\cite{Koskinen08v101}.
 This suggests that hydrogen should bind more strongly to the zigzag edge atoms than to the armchair edge atoms.
 This implies $(E_{\rm GNR}-E_{\rm GNR+H})/n_{\rm H}$ will be larger for the zigzag edge than for the armchair edge.
 Because the only term in $E_{\rm ads}$ that depends on edge type is $(E_{\rm GNR}-E_{\rm GNR+H})/n_{\rm H}$, this implies higher H adsorption energy to the zigzag edge than to the armchair edge.